mattn/go-sqlite3/README.md

 sudo apt-get install build-essential
 ```

-## Mac OSX
+## macOS

-OSX should have all the tools present to compile this package.
+macOS should have all the tools present to compile this package.
 If not, install XCode to add all the developers tools.

 Required dependency: